 - Maintain health insurance coverage.

-At Bluegrass Community & Technical College, prospective J-1 students must complete a J-1 Request Form and return it to the Office of International Student Services.
+At Bluegrass Community & Technical College, prospective J-1 students must complete a J-1 Request Form.
+Please return the completed form to the Office of International Student Services.
+Important documents for International Students can be found on the International Student Services webpage.

-The M-1 visa is a non-immigrant visa for international students who wish to pursue a course of study that is not principally academic in nature.
+The M-1 visa is a non-immigrant visa for international students.
+It is for those who wish to pursue a course of study that is not academic in nature.

 Requirement for a M-1 Visa:

-- You have been accepted for a full course of study by a vocational institution approved by the US Citizenship & Immigration Service (USCIS).
+- You are attending a full course of study by a vocational institution.
+The institution has to be approved by US Citizenship & Immigration Service (USCIS).

 - You are sufficiently fluent in English to pursue the intended course of study.
 This includes meeting the minimum English Proficiency requirement at BCTC.

-- You have sufficient funds to cover your first year of study and access to sufficient funds to cover subsequent years of study.
-You must demonstrate this by completing the Financial Verification Form and supplying sufficient documentation.
+- You have sufficient funds to cover your first year of study.
+You also have access to sufficient funds to cover subsequent years of study.
+You must demonstrate this by completing the Financial Verification Form and supplying documentation.

 - You have a permanent residence in your home country, which you do not intend to abandon.